 The only way to get such endorsements (backlinks), you need to give tremendous value for the user.

-You know how competitive content marketing is in the entrepreneur, SEO, and marketing industries.
+You know how competitive information marketing is in the entrepreneur, SEO, and marketing industries.

-Bloggers are pumping out incredible pieces of content.
+Bloggers are pumping out incredible pieces of information.

 Others times, hundreds of hours are investing doing research and finding data.